 A 4-track digital-only EP, 'Yellow', followed in March 2008, featuring three exclusive, previously unreleased tracks.
-Silje subsequently embarked on tours of the UK / Europe / USA, growing increasingly confident as a live performer, before releasing the follow-up album, 'Opticks', in September 2010.
-This initmate, smoky and critically acclaimed album was preceded by a single, 'Crystals' in June, and followed by a second digital single, 'Branches' in October.
-Reviewing the album, Pitchfork remarked that "Nes' songs filter the steady repetitions and gradual transformations of minimalist music through the aesthetics and instrumentation of bedroom electronica and dreamy indie rock, creating a hybrid that feels familiar and cozy while still being singular. " Since 'Opticks' Silje has embarked on further tour dates (including a full UK / European tour with Mice Parade and Stereolab's Laetitia Sadier) and is currently writing material for a third album.
+Silje subsequently embarked on tours of the UK / Europe / USA, but since then remained relatively quiet, spending her time in her new home in Berlin, until releasing the follow-up album, 'Opticks', in September 2010.
+The initmate, smoky and critically adored album was preceded by a single, 'Crystals' in June, and followed by a second digital single, 'Branches' in October.